fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 Serving is about providing reliable, scalable access to models.
 It's not just running inference - it's building a production system with a model runner, API gateway, load balancer, and monitoring.
 The requirements are high availability, fault tolerance, and observability.
 At scale, you're dealing with multi-model, multi-tenant systems.

-The key challenges are system reliability and uptime, multi-model routing and load balancing, cost optimization through GPU utilization and autoscaling, and observability for debugging.
+The challenges are system reliability and uptime, multi-model routing and load balancing, cost optimization through GPU utilization and autoscaling, and observability for debugging.
 A production LLM serving platform might include multiple model variants (different sizes, fine-tuned versions), A/B testing infrastructure, canary deployment pipelines, and distributed tracing and monitoring.

 ### Comparison Table